 The ultimate goal of DBT skills training is to improve quality of life and build a life that is experienced by the individual to be a life worth living.

-The program is a group program which is held once per week for three hours, for a period of 26 weeks.
+The program is a group program which is held once per week for a full day from 9am – 2:30pm, for a period of 27 weeks.

 This program requires a strong commitment to therapy, including active participation and consistent and reliable attendance.